-Certificate of Deposits (CD): See: Time Certificate of Deposits, Placement Service Certificate of Deposits, Negotiable Certificates of Deposits rated, or "Prime" commercial paper carries an Standard & Poor's rating of A1 or A1+, a Moody's rating of P1, and/or a Fitch rating of F1 or F1+.
+Certificate of Deposit (CD): See: Time Certificate of Deposits, Placement Service Certificate of Deposits, Negotiable Certificates of Deposits

 Collateral: Securities, evidence of deposit or other property, which a borrower pledges to secure repayment of a loan.
 Also refers to securities pledged by a bank to secure deposits of public monies.